 The objective is that visitors from India will now be able to travel freely within the Common Travel Area of Ireland and the United Kingdom using either an Irish or UK visa.
 This will mean that tourists and business visitors will be able, for the first time, to visit both Ireland and the UK, including Northern Ireland, on a single visa.

 • The scheme is currently only applicable for the residents of India and China.

-• Further rollout of the Scheme to other countries will be agreed between the Irish Naturalisation and Immigration Service of the Department of Justice and Equality and the UK Home Office.
+• Further roll-out of the Scheme to other countries will be agreed between the Irish Naturalisation and Immigration Service of the Department of Justice and Equality and the UK Home Office.

 Rules of the British Irish Visa Scheme

-• The British Irish Visa Scheme in practice – the Scheme will operate through a reciprocal visa arrangement, whereby Ireland and the UK recognise short-stay visas issued by the other for travel to their jurisdiction.
+• The British Irish Visa Scheme in practice – the Scheme operates through a reciprocal visa arrangement, whereby Ireland and the UK recognise short-stay visas issued by the other for travel to their jurisdiction.
 This will allow the holder of such a visa issued by the country of first arrival thereafter to travel freely between Ireland and the UK, including Northern Ireland, for the duration of that visa.

 Think a friend might enjoy this article?
 Click to save and share